sarodeshreyash/Mobile-Price-Range-Prediction/README.md

 **ML Classification**

-*   Based on to our main objective to predict the Mobile Price Range. **Support Vector Machine** is the best performing model, out off all the other models used  namely Decision tree, Gradient Boosting, Knn, Random Forest, XGBoost.
+*   Based on to our main objective to predict the Mobile Price Range. **Logistic Regression** & **Support Vector Machine** is the best performing model, out off all the other models used  namely Decision tree, Gradient Boosting, Knn, Random Forest, XGBoost.

 *   Knn model is the worst performing models for our dataset